tex-wrex/tex-wrex/README.md

 <a href='#tableofcontents'>Back to 'Table of Contents'</a>
 <br><br>
 <h5>
-Using crash, unit, and personnel data for motorcycle incidents from years 2018 - 2022 from the <a href='https://cris.dot.state.tx.us/public/Query/app/home'>CRIS Query</a>, identify patterns and create a classification model to predict the level of injury of the motorcycle driver.
+Using crash conditions, vehicle, driver, and road data of single motorcycle crash incidents (Crashes where only a single motorcycle was involved) from years 2018 - 2022 in the <a href='https://cris.dot.state.tx.us/public/Query/app/home'>CRIS Query</a>, identify patterns and create a classification model to predict the level of injury severity of the motorcycle driver.
 </h5>
 <br><br><br>